sib-swiss/kgsteward/example/first_steps_fuseki/README.md

 brew install fuseki
 ```

-3. Launch the Fuseki server with he configuratoin file for this example:
+3. Launch the fuseki server with the configuration file supplied for this example:

 ```
 fuseki-server --localhost --port 3030 --config=$GITHUB_KGSTEWARD_DIR/example/first_steps_fuseki/config-fuseki-tdb2.ttl
 ```

-The fuseki UI becomes available at `http://localhost:3030`
+The fuseki web interface becomes available at `http://localhost:3030`

 The file `config-fuseki-tdb2.ttl` contains the configuration of the repository:

-* it is named "BEATLES_DEMO",
+it is named "BEATLES_DEMO",

-* it is endowed with full read/write permissions,
+it has read/write permissions,

-* it saves its internal files in the TDB2 sub-directory (declared in .gitignore),
+it saves its internal files in the TDB2 sub-directory (declared in .gitignore),

-* and importantly for kgsteward: the union of all graphs is set as default with `tdb2:unionDefaultGraph true`
+and importantly for kgsteward, the union of all graphs is set as querying default.

-Please refer to the [fuseki documentation](https://jena.apache.org/documentation/fuseki2) for more about fuseki ant its configuration.
+Please refer to the [fuseki documentation](https://jena.apache.org/documentation/fuseki2) for more about fuseki configuration.

 5. In another terminal with $GITHUB_KGSTEWARD_DIR defined as above, and after kgsteward has been installed, run the following commands to rewrite and populate the BEATLE_DEMO repository according to the content of `first_steps_fuseki.yaml`